aminophen/plautopatch/README.md

 This bundle may distribute some tiny patches together with the main package.
 Short information:

+- plextcolortbl.sty:
+    Patch for colortbl.sty (by David Carlisle­) to improve compatibility with plext.sty in pLaTeX.
+    Can be used on pLaTeX/upLaTeX.
 - pxpdfpages.sty:
     Patch for pdfpages.sty (by An­dreas Matthias) to support Japanese-style crop marks (called 'tombow' in Japanese).